JohnSnowLabs/spark-nlp-workshop/tutorials/Certification_Trainings/Public/README.md

 # Spark-NLP for Data Scientists (Certification Trainings)

-If you don't have time to cover all these, please check the follwing notebook for a quick revieww.
+If you don't have time to cover all these, please check the follwing notebook for a quick review.

  [1-hr summary of entire package](https://colab.research.google.com/github/JohnSnowLabs/spark-nlp-workshop/blob/master/tutorials/1hr_workshop/SparkNLP_openSource_workshop_1hr.ipynb)